zhukovdm/Congo/Congo.Assets/Resources/pg.md

 ## Congo.CLI

 `Congo.CLI` project implements simple terminal-based user interface.
-The game is configured
+The game is configured in the arguments, malformed arguments are reported.

 Commands issued by the user are parsed, validated and executed by the corresponding delegates.
 Lambda functions are heavily used in verification.
 Each user decision is processed immediately,